ncbi-nlp/bluebert/README.md

 We are also grateful to the authors of BERT and ELMo to make the data and codes publicly available.

+We would like to thank Dr Sun Kim for processing the PubMed texts.

 ## Disclaimer

 This tool shows the results of research conducted in the Computational Biology Branch, NCBI.
 The information produced